Pier Ferdinando Casini: Within the centre-left coalition

 In 2013, Casini supported the grand coalition cabinet of Enrico Letta and, in February 2014, the new centre-left government of Matteo Renzi.
 In the run-up of the 2016 Italian constitutional referendum, strongly supported by Renzi, the UdC chose to campaign for "No", while Casini was among the keenest supporters of "Yes".
 After the referendum, which saw a defeat of the "Yes" side, the UdC withdrew its support for Renzi.
 However, some UdC splinters, notably including Casini and minister Gian Luca Galletti, launched "Centrists for Italy" and confirmed their alliance with the Angelino Alfano's New Centre-Right, in support of the centre to centre-left cabinet.
 Renzi resigned due to the referendum's lost and Paolo Gentiloni became the new prime minister.

 The new party was officially founded in February 2017 and named Centrists for Europe (CpE).
 In December 2017 the CpE launched the Popular Civic List (CP), within the centre-left coalition, along with Popular Alternative (AP), Italy of Values (IdV), Solidary Democracy (DemoS) and minor parties.
 The new leader of AP, Beatrice Lorenzin, was chosen as leader of the list too.
 In the 2018 Italian general election, the CP obtained a mere 0.5%, but Casini was re-elected to the Senate with nearly 122,000 votes from a single-seat constituency in Bologna, thanks to the decisive support of the PD.

 In the 2022 Italian presidential election, Casini was considered one of the most reliable candidates but later asked to rule out his name and vote for the incumbent president Sergio Mattarella.

 Personal life

 In 1982, Casini married Roberta Lubich, with whom he had two daughters, Maria Carolina and Benedetta.
 The coupled divorced in 1998 and he started dating Azzurra Caltagirone, daughter of the famous Roman entrepreneur and publisher Francesco Gaetano Caltagirone, who he married in 2007 and with whom he has other two children, Caterina and Francesco.
 They divorced in 2016.

-Casini is a fan of Bologna F.C.
-1909 and Virtus Bologna, respectively the football and basketball teams of his hometown.
+Casini is an avid supporter of Bologna FC 1909 and Virtus Bologna, respectively the football and basketball teams of his hometown.